jbowkett/CV/shortened-version.md

 development and seconded into the build manager role leading to 20 successful releases following a prolonged period of instability.

+* Managed external vendor for a data maintenance platform from documenting initial requirements through to implementation.
+* Development of various server-side, data management command line Java tools.

 **June 2000 – June 2005	• Senior Software Engineer • Searchspace, London**
 (acquired by [Nice Actimize][])